luqman7f/INS/README.md

 - **Feistel Cipher** 🔄: Splits plaintext into two halves and processes them through multiple rounds using a round function, key, and XOR operations, forming the basis of modern block ciphers like DES.
 - **DES (Data Encryption Standard)** 🔏: Implements the widely used block cipher encryption algorithm that enhances security through multiple rounds of permutation and substitution.
 - **RSA (Rivest-Shamir-Adleman)** 🔐: A public-key encryption algorithm that uses modular arithmetic for secure key exchange and message encryption.
+- **ECC (Elliptic Curve Cryptography)** 📈: A modern cryptographic algorithm that provides strong security with smaller key sizes, making it efficient for encryption and key exchange.
+- **Diffie-Hellman Key Exchange** 🔄: A secure method for exchanging cryptographic keys over an insecure channel without prior key sharing.

 ## ⚙️ Prerequisites